koding/kdlearn/guides/install-phpmyadmin/index.md

 Save the file.

-One more thing that we need to do before we can see everything working is to enable the **mcrypt** extension.
-We can do that using the following command.
+One more thing that you need to do before you can see everything working is to enable the **mcrypt** extension.
+You can do that using the following command.

 ```
 sudo php5enmod mcrypt